ArielSaldana/obvious/README.md

 - Clone the repo: `git clone https://github.com/arielsaldana/obvious.git`.

-- To compile use the command lessc unreal.less > ../css/style.css
+- To compile use the command `lessc unreal.less > ../css/style.css`
-to minimize the css output use : lessc unreal.less > ../css/style.css --clean-css="--s1 --advanced --compatibility=ie8"
+- alternatively, if you'd like to minimize the file you can do `lessc unreal.less > ../css/style.css --clean-css="--s1 --advanced --compatibility=ie8"`;

 ### What's included